Giovanni Battista Piranesi: Biography

-Piranesi was born in Venice, in the parish of S. Moisè where he was baptised.
+Piranesi was born in Venice, in the parish of San Moisè, where he was baptised.
 His father was a stonemason.
-His brother Andrea introduced him to Latin literature and ancient Greco-Roman civilization, and later he was apprenticed under his uncle, Matteo Lucchesi, who was a leading architect in Magistrato delle Acque, the state organization responsible for engineering and restoring historical buildings.
+His brother Andrea introduced him to Latin literature and ancient Greco-Roman civilization, and later he was apprenticed under his uncle, Matteo Lucchesi, who was a leading architect in the Magistrato alle Acque, the state organization responsible for engineering and restoring historical buildings.

-From 1740, he had an opportunity to work in Rome as a draughtsman for Marco Foscarini, the Venetian ambassador of the new Pope Benedict XIV.
+From 1740, he had an opportunity to work in Rome as a draughtsman for Marco Foscarini, the Venetian ambassador (and future Doge of Venice) to the new Pope Benedict XIV.
 He resided in the Palazzo Venezia and studied under Giuseppe Vasi, who introduced him to the art of etching and engraving of the city and its monuments.
 Giuseppe Vasi found Piranesi's talent was much greater than that of a mere engraver.
 According to Legrand, Vasi told Piranesi that "you are too much of a painter, my friend, to be an engraver."

 After his studies with Vasi, he collaborated with pupils of the French Academy in Rome to produce a series of vedute (views) of the city; his first work was Prima parte di Architettura e Prospettive (1743), followed in 1745 by Varie Vedute di Roma Antica e Moderna.

+In 1752 Piranesi married Angela Pasquini, with their son Francesco born in 1758/1759.

 From 1743 to 1747, he was mainly in Venice where, according to some sources, he often visited Giovanni Battista Tiepolo, a leading artist in Venice.
 It was Tiepolo who expanded the restrictive conventions of reproductive, topographical and antiquarian engravings.
 He then returned to Rome, where he opened a workshop in Via del Corso.
 In 1748–1774, he created an important series of vedute of the city which established his fame.
 In the meantime Piranesi devoted himself to the measurement of many of the ancient buildings: this led to the publication of Le Antichità Romane de' tempo della prima Repubblica e dei primi imperatori ("Roman Antiquities of the Time of the First Republic and the First Emperors").
 In 1761, he became a member of the Accademia di San Luca and opened a printing house of his own.
 In 1762, the Campo Marzio dell'antica Roma collection of engravings was printed.